ClusterLabs/PAF/Quick_Start-CentOS-7.md

 ```

 We now define the collocation between `pgsql-ha` and `pgsql-master-ip`.
-Note that the start/stop and promote/demote order for these resource is
+Note that the start/stop and promote/demote order for these resources is
 asymetrical: we __must__ keep the master IP on the master during its demote
 process.